benaziziasmae/PyBer_Analysis/README.md

 - Suburban cities totaled at least $19,000.
 - Rural $4,000.

-The figure below demonstrates where the majority of PyBer's revenue occurred during this time period: urban cities.
+The figure below demonstrates where the majority of PyBer's revenue occurred during this time period: urban cities in percentage.

 ![FIG 5 TOTAL FARES BY CITY TYPE](analysis/Fig5.png)